koolgax99/koolgax99.github.io/content/projects.md

 Hello Everyone, these are few of the many projects i have built and developed.

+## Realtime Person Tracking and Re-Identification in Embodied Learning environment (Ongoing)
+Created and annotated a person re-identification dataset for closed-room environment in a embodied learning class.
+Enhanced accuracy by fine-tuning pre-trained models (TriNet, Siamese networks, OSNet) specific to closed settings.
+Integrated Re-ID models with advanced object detection (YOLOv8) and motion tracking (Kalman Filters, Particle
+Filter, DeepSORT)

 ## Privacy Protection of Student Video Data through Stylegan-Based Deidentification in Diverse Learning Environments (Ongoing)
 Using various computer vision methods to explore innovative approaches to safeguard student privacy and confidentiality within various educational settings.

+## Protein Fold Recognition
+Implemented advanced NLP techniques to improve protein fold recognition in challenging datasets (DD, EDD, TG, SCOPe) with diverse amino acid sequences and folds.
+Extracted features using evolutionary PSSM, HMM profiles, and concatenated them with global Convolutional and Skip Bi-gram features.
+Applied BERT and ESM by Meta for classification, achieving over 93% accuracy across all datasets, surpassing the previous 85% benchmark.
+Code and the paper will be released soon.

 ## PEcAn SDA and Forecasting Dashboard
 This project is primarily focused on creating an interactive display of the carbon cycle forecast and data assimilation system of PEcAn.
 The main goal is to revive the site-specific R Shiny Forecasting and SDA dashboard that is no longer operational and broaden its scope to cover a larger number of sites.
 Additionally, the plan is to construct a new comprehensive dashboard that combines both SDA and Forecasting graphs.
 Moreover, the proposal also aims to establish an automated notification email system for the visualizations.